According to the study: With this diet, runners are more efficient

 Both proteins and carbohydrates are important components of a healthy diet for athletes.
 Protein-rich foods help build muscle, while carbohydrates provide energy.

 But which of the two macronutrients is more important for endurance performance?
-A researcher from the University of Hertfordshire in Great Britain, together with scientists from Helsinki, has now discovered this in a small study.
+A researcher from the University of Hertfordshire in Great Britain, together with scientists from Helsinki, were able to find out in a small study.

 The findings suggest that excessive protein intake can harm gut health on the one hand – and impair the performance of professional runners on the other.